massgravel/massgrave.dev/docs/evaluation_editions.md

 LTSC means long-term servicing channel.
 Microsoft provides longer update support for them.

 - Download Windows 10/11 Enterprise LTSC ISO from [here](windows_ltsc_links.md) in the same Windows language, and architecture.
+- Right-click on the downloaded ISO file, Open With > Windows Explorer
+- A new DVD drive will appear in Windows Explorer, which means the installation image has been mounted successfully.
-- When ISO is downloaded, open the command prompt as admin and enter,
+- Now open the command prompt as admin and enter,
   `reg add "HKLM\SOFTWARE\Microsoft\Windows NT\CurrentVersion" /v EditionID /d EnterpriseS /f`
-- **Just right after that (don't delay)**, right-click on the ISO file, Open With > Windows Explorer
-- A new DVD drive will appear in Windows Explorer, which means the installation image has been mounted successfully.
-- Go into that DVD drive and run setup.exe, just continue until you reach the final confirmation screen.
+- Go into that DVD drive and run setup.exe, continue until you reach the final confirmation screen.
 - Make sure it says "**Keep all files and apps**" on the final screen.
 Then you can continue the process and wait until it is done.

 It will upgrade your eval Windows version to the full version.
 </TabItem>

 <TabItem value="eval_gac" label="Windows 10/11 Enterprise Evaluation (GAC)" default>